kavehmz/tote/README.md

 This is a solution for a classic knapsack problem in form of 1/0 but with preferring lighter packages.

 # Note
-I will move this to a separate library to give it an standard Go form.
+I will move this to a separate library to give it a standard Go format.

 At the moment some Go facilities like Godoc are not able to use this repo.